DCAN-Labs/cdni-brain/docs/workbench.md

 # Neuroimaging Softwares

 CDNI commonly uses a few different softwares for visualizing and manipulating MRI data.
-The most commonly used softwares and Workbench and FSL.
+The most commonly used softwares are Workbench and FSL.
 This page will walk through some of the common commands and uses of each software.

 ## Workbench

 [Connectome Workbench](https://humanconnectome.org/software/workbench-command) is an open source visualization and discovery tool used to view and manipulate neuroimaging data.
 To use on MSI, run `module load workbench`.
-Workbench is primarily used to work with CIFTIs and surface data (GIFTIs) and can also be used with volume data (NIFTIs).
+Workbench is primarily used to work with CIFTIs and surface data (GIFTIs) and can also be used with volume data (NIfTIs).

 <div class="admonition note">
     <p class="first admonition-title">Note</p>
     <p class="last">
         Some CDNI tools might require older versions of Workbench.
-The MSI default is 0.2.0 (as of Summer 2025).
+The MSI default is 2.0.1 (as of Summer 2025).
 If you are running into unexpected Workbench errors, try loading an older version of Workbench (like 1.4.2 or 1.5.0) to see if that fixes the issue.
     </p>
 </div>